 Collect your photos into the cloud

 Uploading your photos to a cloud storage service like Dropbox is a first step to making sure family memories are kept safe, accessible, and shareable.
+This process preserves your photos perfectly and is ideal for both long term storage and regular access.

 Camera uploads

-“he easiest way to make sure all of your latest photos are safe and accessible is to automatically upload all of your images from your mobile device and camera to Dropbox.
 One benefit of using camera uploads is that Dropbox will rename all of your photos from a number to the date you took them, making it much easier to stay organized, i.e., "IMG_1801.jpg" to "2024-04-26 15.30.42.jpg"

 Another bonus: When you back up full-resolution photos and videos to Dropbox, you'll be able to delete them from your mobile device, freeing up storage space on your iPhone or Android device.